Resources » Latest Blogs

 • Improve coordinated care, helping to give quicker diagnosis and treatment

-Integrating health and social care services has been a long-standing goal for many years, with several policies being written and published in the last decade.
+Integrating health and social care services has been a long-standing goal for many years.

-PainChek has been integrated into the Digital Care System to deliver a joined-up solution for care providers to monitor pain in people who are non-verbal, such as those living with dementia.
+PainChek has been integrated into the Person Centred Software's digital social care record system to deliver a joined-up solution for care providers to monitor pain in people who are non-verbal, such as those living with dementia.
 The pain management system helps to reduce the guesswork in assessing people's needs and ensures the delivery of more accurate and appropriate medication.

 It has massively improved information flow as people transition between hospital and care home settings – reiterating the need for all social care providers to adopt digital care systems urgently.